justinsgithub/justintylers/content/writings/airport-detox.md

 Partied with my girl all night

-Didn't want leave her at home
+Didn't want to leave her at home

-Sad thoughts circling round the dome
+Sad thoughts circling the dome

 I feel the break up coming soon